thesouthlandacademy.com

 Grades 11-12

-Prerequisites : Math and Reading Readiness- Students will need to have an appropriate accuplacer score (test taken at JCCC) or submit ACT math score of 23 AND have an ACT reading score of 19, appropriate accuplacer score or proof of unweighted 3.0 high school GPA
+Prerequisites : Math and Reading Readiness- Students will need to have an appropriate math ALEKS score (test taken at JCCC) or submit ACT math score of 23 AND have an ACT reading score of 19, appropriate accuplacer score or proof of unweighted 3.0 high school GPA

 corequisites: College Algebra - if student does not meet the math prerequisite outlined above.